-"Роскосмос" reported on what 2023 was like for Russian cosmonautics.
-The agency recalled that it had conducted nineteen launches of space launch vehicles during the year, and continued a record series of accident-free launches, which began in 2018, with one hundred and seventeen launches in the series.
-Some of the launches were for scientific purposes, others -in the interests of the Ministry of Defense.
+Roscosmos reported on what 2023 was like for Russian cosmonautics.
+The agency recalled that it had conducted nineteen launches of space launch vehicles during the year, and continued the record series of accident-free launches, which began in 2018, with one hundred and seventeen starts in the series.
+Some of the launches were for scientific purposes, some - in the interests of the Ministry of Defense.

-"Первый технический" together with "Роскосмос" recalled the most striking events of the outgoing year for Russian cosmonautics and Russian satellite construction that you might have missed.
+Perviy Tehnicheskiy, together with Roscosmos, recalled the most striking events of the outgoing year for Russian cosmonautics and Russian satellite construction that you might have missed.

 Presentation of the Russian Orbital Station

-In June, RKK "Энергия" completed the preliminary design of the Russian Orbital Station.
+In June, the Energia Rocket and Space Corporation completed the preliminary design of the Russian Orbital Station.
 It will be larger than the ISS and will eventually replace it not only for Russian cosmonauts, but also for astronauts and cosmonauts from other countries.
 In October, following a meeting with President Vladimir Putin, it was instructed to approve a federal project to create the station.

 New start for Russia's lunar program

-Unfortunately, the automatic station "Луна-25"crashed without ever landing.
+Unfortunately, the Luna-25 automatic station crashed without ever landing.
 A special commission investigated the incident.
-According to the results of its work, it became known that the new domestic angular velocity measurement unit "Биус-Л" included in the station's onboard control complex wasto blame for the accident.
+According to the results of its work, it became known that the new domestic Bius-L unit for measuring angular velocities, which is part of the station's onboard control complex, was to blame for the accident.

-The device was designed at the Scientific and Production Center for Automation and Instrument Engineering named after Academician N. A. Pilyugin (НПЦАП) from completely Russian parts.
+The device was designed at the N. A. Pilyugin Scientific and Production Center for Automation and Instrument Engineering (NPTSAP) from completely Russian parts.
 It was responsible for determining the station's orientation in space and its speed.
-Shortly before landing, the "Биус-Л" accelerometer units failed due to a possible "entry into one data array of commands with different priorities for their execution by the device".
+Shortly before landing, the Bius-L's accelerometer units failed due to a possible "entry into one data array of commands with different priorities for their execution by the device."

 The state corporation took into account the negative experience.
-And they are already planning new launches, and the new "Луна" will havedoubles.
+And they are already planning new launches, and the new Luna will have understudies.

-Friendly countries of Russia are also joining in the development of the Earth's satellite in their space programs.
-It became known that Russia, Belarus, China, the UAE and Pakistanwill build a scientific station on the Moon together, with construction scheduled for 2031-2035.
+Friendly countries to Russia are also joining in their space programs to explore the Earth's satellite.
+It became known that Russia, Belarus, China, the UAE and Pakistan will build a scientific station on the Moon together, with construction scheduled for 2031-2035.

 Russia's plans for deep space exploration